gioblu/PJON/src/strategies/LocalFile/README.md

 The directory `examples/LINUX/Local/LocalFile/PingPong` contains examples.
 To build these on Linux, simply type "make".
 To build on Windows, open the solution file in Visual Studio 2017.

 Reading messages is based on polling.
-The poll interval in milliseconds is defined by the pre-processor definition `LF_POLLDELAY` which is 10 by default.
+The poll interval in milliseconds is defined by the pre-processor definition `LF_POLLDELAY`.
 Decreasing this value will increase the communication speed but also use more CPU and cause more disk activity.

 The strategy uses a file where messages are persisted.
-A queue of the last messages is kept there, with the queue size set by the pre-processor define `LF_QUEUESIZE` which is 20 by default.
+A queue of the last messages is kept there, with the queue size set by the pre-processor define `LF_QUEUESIZE`.

 ### Known issues
 - Will create the file `PJONLocalFile.dat` in the parent directory.
 This